RobTillaart/HC4067/README.md

 A HC4067 class is a simple library to control the CD74HC4067 16 channel multiplexer and compatible devices.

+The channel selection is done with 4 select lines **S0..S3**

+The device can be enables/disabled by the Enable line **E**

 #### Compatibles

-TODO
+Not tested these but considered compatible
+- CD74HC4067, 74HC4067, 74HCT4067

 ## Hardware connection

-Typical connection is to connect the 4 select pins to 4 IO Pins of your board.
+Typical connection is to connect the 4 **select pins** to 4 IO Pins of your board.

-The optional enable Pin must be connected to GND is not used, to enable the device constantly.
+The optional **enablePin** must be connected to GND is not used.
+This way the device is continuous enabled.

 ## Interface